 The layout was rationalised into distinct, well-defined zones for drinkers, diners, families and private events.
 A new rear opening improved connectivity between the function rooms and a newly landscaped garden featuring covered seating, high counters and fire pits — extending the usable footprint of the property and its appeal across seasons.
 Terraces and external areas were maximised to draw guests outside.

 Within the hotel, guest room count increased from 73 to 80.
 Every room was specified using sustainable and ethical products assessed against five principles: aesthetic quality, build quality, cost, environmental impact and social impact.
-Materials throughout included compostable and recyclable finishes, recycled-content fabrics, and joinery designed for disassembly to enable future reuse.
+Materials throughout included compostable and recyclable finishes, circular fabrics, and joinery designed for disassembly to enable future reuse.
 Cradle to Cradle certified products from Armstrong, Mosa and Ege were selected throughout — the same manufacturers Sibley Grove works with across its hospitality portfolio for their commitment to closed-loop manufacturing.

 Project Delivery: November 2018